Back to all posts

 Quieter Parts of Condesa: Parks With a Caveat

-Condesa can be a good remote-work neighborhood if you choose carefully.
 The parks, walking loops, cafes, and restaurants make daily life easy, especially for couples and remote workers who need outdoor breaks between calls.
+It is also one of the easiest places to explain to a first-time visitor.

 But Condesa is not automatically quiet.
 Popular streets, park edges, restaurant corridors, and nightlife-adjacent pockets can be active late.
-Demand is also high, so the best-located apartments may carry more competition and less value than a quieter residential alternative.
+Demand is also high, so the best-located apartments may carry more competition and weaker value than a quieter residential alternative.

 Choose Condesa if: